Server Installation Guide

 NB: The email addresses have had the parts encased with [] to reduce spam mail.
 Now

-run gpg --verify jericho-comms-v2.0.0.tar.xz.asc jericho-comms-v2.0.0.tar.xz
+run gpg --verify jericho-comms-v2.0.0.tar.xz.asc jericho-comms-v2.0.0.tar.xz to verify the

 signature.
 This should give you a message saying Good signature similar to the following: